MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/readme.md

 If you are a [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] administrator, you can do this by going to **Settings** \> **Allowed Domains**.
 Add only your owned Dynamics 365 domains as allowed domains to enable communication with [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)].

-### When you authenticate to Dynamics 365, and to Twitter and Facebook, pop-up windows are blocked in the browser

-Pop-up blockers and feedback latency can negatively affect your experience when you try to add social profiles, add Twitter rules in **Search Setup**, and authenticate to your Microsoft Dynamics 365 instance.

-When [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] tries to open a pop-up window, in most cases it will be suppressed by your browser’s pop-up blocker.
-Please look for any notifications about blocked pop-up windows.

-If you’re using Internet Explorer, check the options that are set on **Tabbed Browsing Settings** (**Tools** \> **Internet options** \> **General** \> **Tabs**).
-For **When a pop-up is encountered**, choose either **Let Internet Explorer decide how pop-ups should open** or **Always open pop-ups in a new window**.
-If the option is set to **Always open pop-ups in a new tab**, linking to Dynamics 365 will not work.

-Note that any of these pop-ups might take a while to appear.
-Also, when you add a social profile, the **Social Profiles** page might take a few seconds to list the new profile.
-If you continue to see no feedback, refresh the page and start over.

 ### NAV integration and Microsoft Edge browser cause IFrame to stop loading

 When you use the Microsoft Edge browser with Dynamics NAV, there's an unsolved issue with the [!INCLUDE[Market Insights](../includes/pn-market-insights-short.md)] widget.
 When looking for a non-existing ID, the widget will stop loading.
 As a workaround, we suggest that you reload the page and make sure you have a valid Search topic ID.
 To do that, look for the search topic ID in the Analytics page's URL.